yoq18/backend/README.md

 ## Install

-* First, you have to run the following install code inside this folder ("express-beer-api")
+* First, you have to run the following install code inside this folder ("express-ebay-api")

 ```bash
 --> COMMAND: "npm install"